mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

     return <LoadingIndicator />;
   }

-  // We can render the ScrollableList conditionally.
-That's fine. return (
+  // We can render the ScrollableList conditionally. return (
     <ScrollableList
       itemsFromServer={itemsFromServer}